 What Causes PTSD?

-Unlike other types of anxiety, we know someone must experience a traumatic event in order to develop PTSD.
+Unlike other types of anxiety, we know someone must experience a traumatic event to develop PTSD.
 However, research is currently underway as to why some people develop PTSD and others don’t.
 As of this time, PTSD risk factors include: ²

 - Childhood trauma